alex-mcdaniel/alex-mcdaniel.github.io/_projects/Fusion.md

 </blockquote>

-I was paired with the wonderfully talented kiln-fired glass artist Randie Silverstein (check out her site at ).
+I was paired with the wonderfully talented kiln-fired glass artist Randie Silverstein (check out her site at <a href="https://www.randiesilverstein.com/">https://www.randiesilverstein.com/</a>).

 More information on the project (and great art!) can be found at the project website: <a href="https://slbailey109.wixsite.com/fusion/about">The Fusion of Art & Physics</a>